 - With the help of faster load times, PWA also reduces the load on the server.
 This means your store won’t crash or slow down during peak traffic.

-- PWAs are known to increase the conversion rate, engagement and overall profitability.
+- PWAs are fantastic for conversion rate, engagement and overall profitability.
 Businesses have to apply less conversion rate optimization for PWA stores..